 Each of us is biologically unique, with unique histories, environmental influences, and patterns of being, including the way we express illness.
 Thus when infected by the same pathogen, your healing response, i.e. symptoms, may be different from ours.
 Classical homeopathy recognizes the many dimensions of the human being and aims to see the totality of a person’s illness mental—emotional and physical.
-It pays particular attention to those symptoms and patterns that are idiosyncratic so that a medicine can be selected that is individualized to the person.
+It pays particular attention to those symptoms and patterns that are idiosyncratic so that a remedy can be selected that is individualized to the person.
 This contrasts with pharmaceutical drugs which are aimed at common symptoms… ignoring our uniqueness.

 Dr. Hahnemann left traditional medicine and began to experiment with the principle of similars.
 Over the next 20 years, he tested mineral, vegetable, and animal substances on himself and other healthy subjects and meticulously recorded the effects he observed.
 These drug provings became the foundation for his encyclopedia on drug effects, the Materia Medica, still used by homeopaths today to match remedies with physical and psychological symptoms in patients.

 Contrary to popular belief, it isn’t just exposure to the infectious agent that makes us sick, but there must also exist some weakness or disruption in our healing system.
 We all can tell of the time when everyone around us came down with the flu and we escaped it!
-Some factors that can influence susceptibility include:

 - Inherited predispositions to disease

 - A history of using suppressive drugs

 Constitutional homeopathic treatment aims to strengthen a person’s vitality and reduce their susceptibility to illness.